 Curated exhibitions include: Abstract Drawing, Drawing Room, London 2014; Garth Evans at Longside Gallery, Yorkshire Sculpture Park (2014); Image & Idol, Tate Britain (2001).
 His work is held in collections including Arts Council of Great Britain; British Council Collection; Centre Pompidou; Contemporary Art Society; San Francisco Museum of Modern Art; Walker Art Centre; Manchester Art Gallery; Southampton City Art Gallery; University of Warwick and the Tate Collection.

 Roger Ackling (b.
 1947, London, d.
-2014) lived and worked in Norfolk, England.
-Ackling studied at St. Martin’s College of Art from 1965-1968.
+2014) lived and worked in Norfolk, UK.
+Studied at St. Martin’s College of Art (1965-1968).
 His work challenges traditional notions of sculptural production.
 Ackling’s used pre-existing, recycled/upcycled materials and harnesses light from the sun through glass to transfer energy in the form of heat to create marks.
+Selected exhibitions include Simple Gifts, Annely Fine Art, London, UK (2015); Galerie Lindner Wein, Vienna (2014); Inglebury Gallery, Edinburgh, UK (2012); High noon, Annely Juda Fine Art, London (2012); Galeria Elvira Conzalez, Madrid (2010); Galerie Gisèle Linder, Basel (2010); Tadashi Takahashi Gallery, Tokyo (2009); Sun Days, Annely Juda Fine Art, London, UK (2008).
 Roger Ackling’s work has been included in many public collections including Tate, British Museum, V&A as well as Fruitmarket Gallery, Edinburgh, The Stedelijk Museum, Amsterdam and Tokyo Metropolitan Museum.
 He was recently one of the invited artists working in collaboration with particle and theoretical physicists at CERN European Organisation for Nuclear Research.

 David Austen (b.1960, Harlow, Essex, UK) is a London based artist.
 Studied at Maidstone College (1978-81) and the Royal College of Art (1982-85).
 His diverse work encompasses painting, photography, sculpture, print, drawing and moving image incorporating figurative, textual and abstract motifs.
 Awards include Stanley Picker Fellowship at Kingston University (2008-09) and the Bryan Robertson Award (2011).
 Select solo exhibitions include These Rotten Words, Chapter, Cardiff (2017); The Light That Fell Upon Us Burned, Ingleby Gallery at Art Basel Miami Beach (2016); Black Heart, MACC, Italy (2015); The Gorgon’s Dream at The Burns Monument, Ingleby Gallery, at the Edinburgh International Film Festival, Edinburgh, and at Rob Tufnell, London (2012); Papillon, Anthony Reynolds Gallery, London (2011); Smoke Town, Edinburgh billboard, Ingleby Gallery, Edinburgh; End of Love, Modern Art Gallery Oxford, Oxford (2010); Man Smoking, Schiavo Mazzonis Gallery, Rome (2009); My love, I have been digging up my own bones in the garden again, Ingleby Gallery, Edinburgh (2009); and The End of Love, Stanley Picker Gallery, Kingston University, Kingston-Upon-Thames (2009).
 Select group exhibitions include Cosmic Connections, TOTAH, New York, USA, (2016); The Nakeds, Drawing Room, London (co-curator) (2014); Slow Learner, Timothy Taylor Gallery, London (2014); Just what is it that makes today’s homes so different, so appealing?, New Art Centre, Salisbury (2013); Language Games.
 An Introduction to The Art of Our Times, Fundación Helga de Alvear, Cáceres, Spain (2012); With An Apple I Will Astonish, Large Glass, London (2012); Artists for Kettle’s Yard, Kettle’s Yard, Cambridge (2011); and Watercolour, Tate Britain, London (2011).